 Advertiser Disclosure: This post may contain referral, affiliate or sponsor links that provide Travel with Grant compensation.
 Thank you for your support.

-UPDATE: The $50 Amazon eGift Card referral bonus is back, through 9/29.
+UPDATE: The $50 Amazon eGift Card referral bonus is back and live through 11/30.

 Good morning everyone.
 MealPal is a new lunch program (available in select cities) where you pay a fixed price per meal (ranging from $6-$7, depending on your plan).
 You then reserve lunch at participating restaurants, walk in during your reservation time, tell them your name, and then walk out with your lunch.
 I’ve been meaning to write about MealPal for months, but have never gotten around to it until now.
 Luckily, MealPal has a great promotion running now through August 21 where you get a $50 Amazon eGift Card when you sign up with my referral link.
 If you sign up using my referral link, I also get a $50 Amazon eGift Card – thank you for supporting TWG.